-To use it as a heat pad, place the sock in the microwave and heat it up.
-I recommend starting with no more than 30 seconds and check the warmth.
+To use it as a heating pad, place the sock in the microwave and heat it up.
+I recommend starting with no more than 30 seconds and checking the warmth.
 Microwaves are not created equal and 30 seconds in one can be really warm while another is not warm at all.
-Once you have it to the desired warmth, use to to warm aches and pains, or “boo boos” for kiddos.
+Once you have it to the desired warmth, use it to warm aches and pains, or “boo-boos” for kiddos.

 *If using hot glue, the glue may warm up again and be tacky.
 This generally doesn’t happen unless you heat it up really warm/hot.
 If this happens, simply squeeze the opening closed to make sure it stays closed and the hot glue will harden right back up as it cools.

 To use it as an ice pack, place your sock in the freezer.
 You can leave it in there all the time so it’s ready to use when you need it.